DOCTOR PAINE

 Known Relatives: None

-formerly Innsmouth Hills Sanitarium in Long Island.
+Base of Operations: Innsmouth Hills Sanitarium in Long Island, New York;

-First Appearance: (BTS) Morbius the Living Vampire#1 (September, 1992); (seen) Morbius the Living Vampire#4 (December, 1992)
+First Appearance: (BTS) Morbius the Living Vampire I#1 (September, 1992); (seen) Morbius the Living Vampire I#4 (December, 1992)

-group of trained foot soldiers, dubbed his "Orderlies" to carry out
+Dr. Paine has a group of trained foot soldiers, dubbed his "Orderlies" to carry out missions for him.

 History:

-(Morbius the Living Vampire#4) - Paine began an in-depth study of Morbius, holding the Living Vampire prisoner.
+(Morbius: The Living Vampire I#4) - Paine began an in-depth study of Morbius, holding the Living Vampire prisoner.
 Deprived of blood, Morbius was too debilitated to resist as Paine began sharing his life's work with him.
 Paine viewed Morbius as a colleague, admiring much of Morbius's research and his relentless drive to survive.
 Paine allowed Morbius to tour his facility and forced the man to watch as Paine conducted brain tumor surgery without any anesthesia for the victim.
 Paine's philosophy that "Life is Pain" infuriated Morbius and the Living Vampire only grew more angry when Paine revealed that Morbius's disease was not in remission at all -- in fact, it was still killing him.
 Morbius used a tremendous rush of adrenaline to break free at this point, overwhelming the Orderlies as Paine rushed to safety.
 The mad doctor escaped that night, though Morbius swore that he would eventually bring an end to the horrific experiments of Dr. Paine.

 (Venom: The Hunger#2) - Paine re-established himself in Long Island, opening the Innsmouth Hills Sanitarium.
 There, he was contacted by Bellevue Hospital, who sought his consultation on the matter of a John Doe that had been brought in by the police, ranting about brain-eating aliens.
 The John Doe was actually Eddie Brock, who had been temporarily separated from the symbiote that shared his existence as Venom.
 Though Paine initially believed that Brock was mad and suffering from Organic Brain Syndrome, a series of painful experiments proved otherwise.
 Finally accepting Brock's story at face value, Paine began coveting the symbiote for its medicinal purposes.
 He forced Brock into a hypnotic state, during which he was able to learn more about the symbiote's need for human brains and its mindset at the time of separation.
 Paine then allowed Brock to escape, in the hopes that he would eventually lead them to the alien lifeform.
 Paine had placed an implant inside Brock without the patient's knowledge, one that would allow the doctor and his Orderlies to track his movements.